udexon/SMMP/Graph:Note.md

 ### Example: Instagram Like Ranking

 In [Instagram Like Ranking](https://github.com/udexon/SMMP/blob/master/NoBigData.md#instagram-like-ranking), the Colon Definition Words (CDW) are stored as JSON text file and loaded as associative array by 5GL/PHP, so they can be easily shared via HTTP as JSON string.

+We believe SMGDB Graph:Note overcomes a major drawback in conventional code sharing system (e.g. GitHub), i.e. code in SMGDB can be executed live, manipulated and tested like a full fledged shell.
+This property is inherited and derived from Forth conventions.